Velocidex/velociraptor-docs/content/knowledge_base/tips/multiparts_uploads.md

+---
-# How can I make a multipart/form-data POST request in VQL
+title: How can I make a multipart/form-data POST request in VQL
+---

 VQL can be used to make http requests using the `http_client()` plugin.
 While `GET` requests are usually pretty straight forward,